Need to talk? Call 1800 882 436.

 Intrauterine insemination (IUI)

-Intrauterine insemination is where semen is collected and injected into the woman’s uterus by a doctor or nurse.
-It’s also called IUI or artificial insemination.
+Intrauterine insemination (IUI) is where semen is collected and injected into the uterus by a doctor or nurse.
+This is often called IUI or artificial insemination.

 IUI is suitable when:

-• there is an issue with the man’s sperm quality or quantity
+• there is an issue with the male's sperm quality or quantity

-• the mucus in the cervix is too thick to allow sperm to pass through
+• the mucus in the female's cervix is too thick to allow sperm to pass through

-It is a simpler, easier, and cheaper form of fertility treatment.
+IUI is easier and cheaper than many other forms of fertility treatment.

 Ovulation induction (OI)

-Ovulation induction (OI) involves the woman taking different medicines.
-These make some of her eggs grow, mature, and be released from the ovaries.
+Ovulation induction (OI) involves the female taking certain medicines.
+These medicines help the eggs mature and be released from the ovaries.

-OI is suitable when the woman has ovulation issues but has normal fallopian tubes.
+OI is suitable when the female has normal fallopian tubes but has issues with ovulation.

-• attend your fertility clinic for intrauterine insemination — this is when semen are injected into the uterus by a doctor or nurse
+• attend a fertility clinic for intrauterine insemination, where semen is placed into the uterus by a doctor or nurse

 In vitro fertilisation (IVF)

-IVF is a well-known form of pregnancy treatment that is used for many types of fertility issues.
+In vitro fertilisation is a well-known form of pregnancy treatment that is used for many types of fertility issues.
+The steps of IVF are as follows:

-IVF is more invasive and expensive than IUI or OI because it has more steps.
+IVF is more invasive and expensive than IUI or OI.

 Intracytoplasmic sperm injection (ICSI)

-ICSI is usually used if there are male fertility issues like low sperm numbers.
+ICSI is usually used if there are male fertility issues such as low sperm numbers.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.